pratap562/book-my-counsel-frontend/README.md

 Backend will run on (http://localhost:3200)

 there is .env.local file which contain all environment variables with ther values to run it locally

-You need to create a .env file with all the variables you can change the backend and fronted port and url